 This futuristic technology is now officially being referred to as AID (Automated Insulin Delivery) systems, and they are getting very close to truly changing the game for people whose lives depend on insulin.

-To date, FDA has approved one early commercial AID system, the Medtronic Minimed 670G, and numerous other companies are working on their own versions that should be available soon.
+To date, the Food and Drug Administration (FDA) has approved two early commercial AID systems, the Medtronic MiniMed 670G and Control-IQ from Tandem Diabetes Care.
+Other companies are working on versions that may be available soon.

-Meanwhile, a vibrant diabetes patient do-it-yourself (DIY) community is developing their own homemade versions that are becoming widely used across the country.
+Meanwhile, a vibrant D-patient do-it-yourself (DIY) community has been developing their own homemade versions that are becoming widely used across the country.

-It’s taken researchers decades to get to the point where they can connect various diabetes devices, using a combination of cables and wireless technology, to create a system that can mimic what a healthy pancreas does, by monitoring glucose levels and delivering insulin as needed.
+It’s taken researchers decades to connect various diabetes devices using a combination of cables and wireless technology and creating a system that can mimic what a healthy pancreas does: monitor glucose levels and deliver insulin as needed.

-So right now, a so-called ‘Artificial Pancreas’ is essentially an insulin pump connected to a continuous glucose monitor (CGM), controlled via some kind of receiver (usually a smartphone) using sophisticated software algorithms to make the whole thing work.
+Currently, an AP is essentially an insulin pump connected to a continuous glucose monitor (CGM).
+The monitor is controlled via a receiver (usually a smartphone) using sophisticated software algorithms to make the whole thing work.

-The idea is to automate blood glucose control as much as possible, so the wearer no longer has to take fingerstick blood sugar readings, and then do complex math to determine how much insulin to dose, or how much to reduce insulin delivery based on low readings.
+The idea is to automate blood glucose (BG) control as much as possible, so the wearer no longer has to take fingerstick blood sugar readings and then calculate how much insulin to dose or reduce based on readings.
 Some systems can even shut off insulin delivery automatically based on low blood sugar readings detected by the CGM.
 And some systems are experimenting with carrying glucagon in the pump alongside insulin, to bring blood sugar up when necessary.

-These systems are at various points in development, from clinical studies to early commercial products and even those “hacked” into by tech-saavy Do-It-Yourselfers who don’t want to wait for FDA-approved products.
-Incredible strides are being made, and new groups and companies seem to be emerging all the time to work on this exciting advancement in diabetes technology.
+These systems are at various points in development, from clinical studies to early commercial products to those “hacked” into by tech-savvy DIYers who don’t want to wait for FDA-approved products.
+Incredible strides are being made, and new groups and companies seem to be emerging to work on this exciting advancement in diabetes technology.

 Products included in current AP systems: